Vestibule/make-org-cyber-harcelement-logger/README.md

 # Next steps
 - AWS Textract pricing is 0.0015$/file.
 It is actually quite easy to locate and extract text from an image using any open-source library (such as Tesseract).
+- The credentials (AWS RDS, AWS Textract) and the server host address which were commited in a hurry should be replaced by environment variables (the AWS RDS & AWS EC2 used for demo will be shut down).
+- Notifications treatment should be improved, since many cases will make the service fail: many notifications from one or many senders for example
+- iOS app was not made.
+In addition, iOS does not allow to intercept other app's notifications.
+Hence, only the screenshot feature will work
+- Screenshot should be saved with more information in a safe place.